Princeton’s “Body Politic”

 Slavery and Religious Life in Princeton

 After establishing Castle Howard Farm, Beatty began to enter Princeton’s public life, holding leadership positions in church and borough government.
 In his journal, Beatty described trips into town, where he voted, attended the town’s First Presbyterian Church where he served as President of the Board of Trustees from 1803 until his death in 1823, and participated in college events.
 In 1797, Beatty attended Princeton’s commencement day to socialize with his kin and other elite families.
-As he would two years later, Beatty noted the significant presence of free blacks in Princeton: “Commencement and a great many people there were of all sorts, sizes, descriptions and Colours,” he wrote.
+As he would two years later, Beatty noted the significant presence of free Black people in Princeton: “Commencement and a great many people there were of all sorts, sizes, descriptions and Colours,” he wrote.

-Perhaps no public space at the time embodied racial tensions in Princeton better than the First Presbyterian Church, where white slave-owners and other citizens came into regular contact with enslaved people and free blacks.
-Beatty himself brought his slaves and free laborers into town to attend religious services along with himself and his family, although black congregants were forced to sit in the balcony.
+Perhaps no public space at the time embodied racial tensions in Princeton better than the First Presbyterian Church, where white slave-owners and other citizens came into regular contact with enslaved people and free Black residents.
+Beatty himself brought his slaves and free laborers into town to attend religious services along with himself and his family, although Black congregants were forced to sit in the balcony.
 On February 23, 1800, Beatty wrote in his farm journal that he took “All hands to church for the first time.”

 Church records show that in 1792, five of the church’s fifty-three “communicants” (people who were permitted to receive Holy Communion after an application and rigorous religious examination) were “Blacks.”
-Local records also reference the 1795 public hearing of parishioner John McGregor, who had a sexual relationship (or “criminal conversation”) with a black woman “having born a mulatto child.”
+Local records also reference the 1795 public hearing of parishioner John McGregor, who had a sexual relationship (or “criminal conversation”) with a Black woman “having born a mulatto child.”
 On account of this relationship, church trustees deemed the woman unworthy of becoming a communicant: she was not “a proper person to whom to administer an Oath.”

 Wealthy slave-owners were among the church’s major benefactors.
 A list of donations collected to pay for the pastoral services of Reverend Henry Kollock in 1804 shows Colonel Erkuries Beatty to be among the largest contributors; others included such as the slaveholding Princeton professor John Maclean Sr. and congressman and college trustee Richard Stockton.
 Unlike other members of Princeton’s religious community (including Beatty’s contemporary, Princeton president Ashbel Green, who condemned slavery although he too held people in bondage), Beatty never publicly questioned the moral legitimacy of human bondage.
 Like so many others, Beatty had invested significant capital in the purchase of slaves and emancipation would have run counter to his financial interests and racial prejudices.

-Just as Beatty strictly monitored his own slaves at Castle Howard, at the beginning of his tenure on the Board of Trustees he oversaw the hiring of a sexton to police the behavior of black congregants, both slave and free.
+Just as Beatty strictly monitored his own slaves at Castle Howard, at the beginning of his tenure on the Board of Trustees he oversaw the hiring of a sexton to police the behavior of Black congregants, both slave and free.
 Church records from March 14, 1805 detail the regulations the sexton enforced:

 He shall attend the church on every Sabbath day in time of divine service and correct any disorder that may happen to disturb the people’s devotions, and will take care that the black people sit in their proper place and if any of them misbehave, to report who they are (if free to the trustees, and if slaves to their master or mistress) as soon as possible, with the manner of their misbehavior, and finally he shall attend to those duties on week days when there is sermon as well as on Sabbath days.